-Courtesy Runners: Unlimited courtesy runners are allowed but must be inserted before the first pitch.
+Courtesy Runners: Unlimited courtesy runners are allowed but must be inserted before the first pitch and will be ready to run (no delays).
 A player may be a courtesy runner only once per inning.
 A courtesy runner can be anybody on the roster, whether or not they are in the game.
 If you have been run for in an inning, you cannot run for another player in the same inning.
 If the courtesy runner is on base, when he is to bat, an “out” is recorded at the base, and the courtesy runner can then bat.

 Courtesy runners from home plate cannot be used for slow runners in order to gain an advantage by having a faster runner.
 On Tuesday and Thursday nights, the competitive leagues can use one courtesy runner from home plate for an injured player only.
 In the Monday and Wednesday night leagues, courtesy runners from home plate are allowed for injured players and/or players with running disabilities.